atomicdsolutions/sortfiles/README.md

 4. Push to the branch: `git push origin feature/my-new-feature`
 5. Submit a pull request

+## Docker Support

+Coming soon!

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Troubleshooting

+### Common Issues

+1. Command not found after installation:
+   - Make sure your Python scripts directory is in your PATH
+   - Try running `pip install --user sortfiles` if installing globally
+   - In a virtual environment, ensure it's activated

+2. Permission issues:
+   - Use `sudo pip install sortfiles` for system-wide installation
+   - Or install for current user with `pip install --user sortfiles`

+3. Web interface not opening:
+   - Check if port 8080 is available
+   - Use `--port` option to specify a different port
+   - Ensure no firewall is blocking the connection

+### Getting Help

+- Check the [GitHub Issues](https://github.com/atomicdsolutions/sortfiles/issues) for known problems
+- Create a new issue if you find a bug
+- Join our community for support (coming soon)

+## Project Status

+The project is actively maintained and in stable release.
+Check the [GitHub repository](https://github.com/atomicdsolutions/sortfiles) for the latest updates and releases.